 An Introduction to Making Money by Selling Put Options

-If I offered you cash right now for the chance to buy your favorite stock later at a cheaper price, would you take it?
+If you were offered cash right now for the chance to buy your favorite stock later at a cheaper price, would you take it?
 If that sounds like a good idea, you might be cut out for selling put options.
 Because that right there is selling put options in a nutshell.

-If there’s a stock out there that you know you want to invest in… but it’s trading just a little higher than you’re willing to pay, you might want to consider selling puts.
+If there’s a stock out there that you know you want to invest in, but it’s trading just a little higher than you’re willing to pay, consider selling puts.
 It’s a fairly straightforward way to make money off a trade you’d be making in the future anyway.